Abigail/Abigail.github.io/Src/Trapped/canvasser.md

 ### Spiral

+#### Square

 Since the %%PIECE%% can move as the [*Rook*](rook.html), it can also move as the [*Wazir*](wazir.html), which means it can follow the Spiral, filling the entire board in a boring pattern.

+#### Diamond

+It's not clear whether the %%PIECE%% gets trapped on the Diamond Spiral.
+It does not get trapped for its first billion moves.

 ### Wedge